Floor, ceiling, slopes, and $K$-theory: Applications

 is zero for $i\gg0$.
 In the companion paper \cite{LarsTowerGraphics}, Hesselholt gives a graphical illustration of this result, plotting those $(j,i)$ for which the $j^\th$ component of this map is nonzero.
 He concludes with the remark, ``At present, the author does not understand the nature or the value of the apparent interlocking slopes that are seen in the figures below.''
 We will try to shed some light on this.

 We reproduce some of these graphs in Figures \ref{fig:tower-2-12-11} and \ref{fig:tower-3-12-11}.
-The color red indicates that the map $\pi^*$ is nonzero for the given values of $i$ and $j$.
-The shaded green regions are where $v_p\Gamma\lc j/n\rc>v_p\Gamma\lc j/m\rc$, forcing $\pi^*$ to vanish per the discussion above.
+The solid red bars indicate that the map $\pi^*$ is nonzero for the given values of $i$ and $j$.
+The hatched green regions are where $v_p\Gamma{\lc j/n\rc}>v_p\Gamma{\lc j/m\rc}$, forcing $\pi^*$ to vanish per the discussion above.
 In blue, we have plotted lines of slope $p^r/m$ for varying $r$.
 To understand why these line up so well with the red bars, observe that \eqref{eq:lars-ans} increases whenever $i$ crosses $p^r j/m$.
 These are not exact bounds, however, so there is perhaps more to say here.

 \begin{remark} Hesselholt's bars go all the way to the bottom of the graph, while ours do not.
 The ``missing bottoms'' are where the codomain of $\pi^*$ is zero, so this difference does not matter. \end{remark}